tablelandnetwork/js-tableland/README.md

 Currently, tables created by a given Ethereum address are owned by that address.
 For the time being, this means that the user must be signed in with the address used to create the table in order to _mutate_ the table.
 However, any address can _read_ the table at any time.

-> Warning: It is not advised to store sensitive or private information on the Tableland network at this time.
+> Warn: It is not advised to store sensitive or private information on the Tableland network at this time.

 ## Listing Tables